JManzur/load-balancing-demo-app/README.md

 # Load Balancing Demo APP

 Why do all demo apps have to be ugly?
-I don't want any blank page with off-center black text.
-Let's use something pretty!
+I don't want any white page with off-center black text.
+Let's use something prettier!

 This is a simple Flask APP that runs in a Docker container and you can use it to test load balancing.
 The useful part for testing load balancing is that this app returns the hostname of the container it is running on, so you can confirm that your load balancing setup is working.

-This app also includes a status page to test healthcheck.
+This app also includes a status page to test healthcheck, and a feature to show the "app version" in the footer, so you can test rolling updates.

 > #### :bulb: [Also available on Docker Hub!](https://hub.docker.com/r/jmanzur/demo-lb-app)